BIO

 Sofia Zgordan is a visual artist and art historian.

-She lives and works internationally.
+She lives and works between different countries.